Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains: Nullifier and full-inseparability criterion

 \section{Nullifier and full-inseparability criterion}

-When the $G$ matrix in equation (1) is self-inverse and bipartite, the complex adjacency matrix $Z$ of $H$ graph can be written as: where $I$ represents an identity matrix. $Z$ can be transformed into a cluster state by applying a $\frac{\pi }{2}$ phase-space rotation on half of its modes.
-Since this $\frac{\pi }{2}$ rotation can be absorbed into the measurement basis when measuring each mode of the graph state, a self-inverse bipartite $H$ graph state (for example, the dual-rail and square-lattice structured states) can be considered as a cluster state.
+When the $G$ matrix in equation (1) is self-inverse and bipartite, the complex adjacency matrix $Z$ of Gaussian pure state can be written as\cite{menicucci(2011),MenicucciGraphical(2011)}: where $I$ represents an identity matrix.
+This $H$ graph state can be transformed into a cluster state by applying a $\frac{\pi }{2}$ phase-space rotation on half of its modes.
+Since this $\frac{\pi }{2}$ rotation can be absorbed into the measurement basis when measuring each mode of the state, a self-inverse bipartite $H$ graph state (for example, the dual-rail and square-lattice structured states) can be considered as a cluster state.
 The approximate nullifiers for this cluster state can be obtained as: